 Adeline outlived him by 14 years.
 She passed away in Orangeville, OH on Sept.
 18, 1980, at the age of 80, and joined William in eternal rest in the Hartford Cemetery.

 ~ Son William Curtis Radcliffe ~

-Son William Curtis Radcliffe married Laura McKnight, the daughter of James Henry and Nora (Victor) McKnight.
+Son William Curtis Radcliffe married a cousin, Laura McKnight, the daughter of James Henry and Nora (Victor) McKnight.
 Click to view a more expansive biography.

 Granddaughter Beth Radcliffe actively has researching this branch, and helped to organize McKnight Reunions in 1999-2004.
 Beth has provided a remarkable trove of knowledge and material for this website, and we cannot extend enough appreciation for her gracious spirit of sharing.